viathefalcon/rdrand_msvc_2010/README.md

 For the most part, the project simply follows the Software Implementation Guide from Intel.
 Additionally, it demonstrates invoking the instruction via its opcode, and linking a module implemented in assembly into a VC++ project.

-**UPDATE (29/05/2016):** refactored the logic into a static library and wrapped it with a dynamic library for use with P/Invoke.
+**UPDATE (29/05/2016):** added a function to use RDRAND to generate a random value within a specified range, and refactored the logic into a static library and wrapped it with a dynamic library for use with P/Invoke.